Satellite-borne $\gamma$-ray astrophysics from coherent interactions in oriented crystals

 In this sense, a hypothetical polarization-sensitive detector could be made by using an oriented converter made of diamond or copper, materials which provide large analyzing power, followed by multiple silicon tracking detectors.
-If the converting photon is linearly polarized, the pair production cross-section would depend on the misalignment between the photon polarization direction and the crystallographic planes.
-Thus, to determine the polarization fraction of any source in the gamma-ray sky, it would be necessary to point at it and measure the average conversion rate at different source-detector angles.
+If the converting photon is linearly polarized, the pair production cross section would depend on the misalignment between the photon polarization direction and the crystallographic planes.
+Thus, to determine the polarization fraction of any source in the gamma ray sky, it would be necessary to point at it and measure the average conversion rate at different source-detector angles.
 This could be achieved either by rotating the instrument spacecraft from time to time, or by deploying two identical light-weight detectors which observe the same source at the same time, with different alignments.
-The second option would be more expensive, but it would reduce the total exposure time needed for the measurement while accounting for the natural variability of high-energy gamma-ray sources, usually visible on the scale of days or weeks.
-This type of detector would not necessairly require an oriented tracker and/or calorimeter.
+The second option would be more expensive, but it would reduce the total exposure time needed for the measurement while accounting for the natural variability of high-energy gamma ray sources, usually visible on the scale of days or weeks.
+This type of detector would not necessarily require an oriented tracker and/or calorimeter.
 Thus, it can be viewed as a completely separate solution with respect to the one discussed in the previous section.

-As an example, we calculated the pair production cross-section for 3~GeV fully linearly polarized photons incident on a cooled copper target, with the incidence glancing angle (i.e., the polar angle) close to one of the crystal main axes $\langle 101 \rangle$ ($\theta \approx 10$~mrad).
-In case of a polarization vector aligned along the (010) crystal plane (0$^\circ$) the cross section has a minimum (figure~\ref{fig:polar_xsec}), while in the opposite case (i.e., polarization orthogonal to the plane, 90$^\circ$ incidence) the cross-section has a maximum.
+As an example, we calculated the pair production cross section for 3~GeV fully linearly polarized photons incident on a cooled copper target, with the incidence glancing angle (i.e., the polar angle) close to one of the crystal main axes $\langle 101 \rangle$ ($\theta \approx 10$~mrad).
+In case of a polarization vector aligned along the (010) crystal plane (0$^\circ$) the cross section has a minimum (figure~\ref{fig:polar_xsec}), while in the opposite case (i.e., polarization orthogonal to the plane, 90$^\circ$ incidence) the cross section has a maximum.